So much of the content we consume is visual. It is no wonder it can enhance the impact of your speech as well.

 There is a good reason why PowerPoint has stood the test of time as an effective visual aid.
 They’re easy to make and visible to a wide audience.

 If incorporated well, it can work great with your presented speech.
 However, it is easy to go wrong with this.
-Make sure you don’t go overboard with the colors and keep the slides professional.
+Ensure you don’t go overboard with the colors and keep the slides professional.

 - Use a plain and simple background.